 Elme Communities Announces First Quarter 2023 Results

-WASHINGTON, April 27, 2023 (GLOBE NEWSWIRE) -- Elme Communities (the "Company") ELME, a multifamily REIT with properties in the Washington DC metro area and the Sunbelt, reported financial and operating results today for the quarter ended March 31, 2023:
+/EIN News/ -- WASHINGTON, April 27, 2023 (GLOBE NEWSWIRE) -- Elme Communities (the “Company”) (NYSE: ELME), a multifamily REIT with properties in the Washington DC metro area and the Sunbelt, reported financial and operating results today for the quarter ended March 31, 2023:

 Financial Results